 There’s more.
 Samsung is paying extra attention to the style element of TVs, taking steps to ensure your TV blends better into your living room.
 First, there’s a new ‘Invisible Connection’, or a single super-thin cable that will be hard to spot unless you’ve got the eyes of a hawk.
 The idea is that your mains cable and nest of HDMI cables will go into the standard, separate connections box, and then a single, barely there cable will take that to the TV.
 Samsung has done something similar before, but this is the first time such a thin cable has handled both data and power duties.

 The final upgrade will appeal to those who don’t want a big blank screen in the living room.
 Samsung is bringing in the Ambient Mode from its Frame TVs, which essentially gives your TV a low-powered screensaver mode.
 You can have art on display, or the weather, or you can even display a picture of your wallpaper.
 It sounds power-hungry, but Samsung estimates that it will come to $0.59 or £0.68 a month, based on three hours’ use a day.

-Oh, and note the introduction of the 55-inch option.
-This is the first time there’s been a ‘small’ version of the flagship model, although unfortunately it’s only available in Europe at the moment.
+And note the introduction of the 55-inch option.
+This is the first time there’s been a ‘small’ version of the flagship model, although it’s only available in Europe at the moment.

 Related: Sony ZF9 vs Samsung Q9FN

 - Samsung QE55Q8CN – £1719